Below is a collection recipes that work well with leftover Thanksgiving dinner or roasted chicken dinners. I hope you enjoy this

 ½ cup shredded cheddar

-½ cup cooked chicken or turkey, shredded with a fork or diced small
+½ cup cooked chicken or turkey, shredded with a

 ¼ cup salsa (I use tomato peach)